Alternatives to Heart Transplant? You Have Options

 Most people who are eligible for a heart transplant have significant heart failure -- a chronic condition in which your heart has trouble pumping blood -- or another severe type of heart disease that could lead to death within one year.
 You may not be eligible for heart transplantation if you are over 70 years old or have other major health problems.

 Taking care of your new heart after transplant is a lifelong effort.
 For this reason, a heart transplant requires certain commitments, including abstaining from tobacco and illegal substances and limiting alcohol, attending frequent follow-up appointments, and taking anti-rejection and other medications.
-People who get a heart transplant need a strong support network, not only to help with recovery after the transplant surgery itself, but also to help coordinate appointments and medications.
+People who get a heart transplant need a strong support network, not only to help with recovery after the transplant surgery itself, but also to help coordinate appointments and long-term medications.

 If you aren’t eligible or if now is not the right time for heart transplantation, one of several alternatives may fit your needs.